 IPO, at two years and 10 months from founding, one year and 10 months from launch: on May 15,1997 Amazon IPOs at $18.00 per share, raising $54 million.

-Revenue, at three years and five months after founding, two years and five months after launch: by the end of 1997, a shareholder letter from Bezos, Amazon sees sales grow 838 percent to $147.8 million.
+Revenue, at three years and five months after founding, two years and five months after launch: by the end of 1997, Amazon sees sales grow 838 percent to $147.8 million, according to a shareholder letter from Bezos.
 Accounts grow 738 percent to 1.5 million.

 Amazon's Fourth Year ------

 First acquisitions, at three years and 9 months from founding, two years and 9 months from launch: on April 27, 1998, Amazon announces its first three acquisitions.

 It buys the Internet Movie Database, a comprehensive repository for movie information on the Internet; Bookpages, one of the largest online bookstores in the United Kingdom; and Telebook, which is Germany's number one online bookstore.

 "These acquisitions will enable Amazon.com to quickly offer European consumers the same combination of selection, service, and value that we now provide our U.S. customers," Bezos says.
 "I'm excited about these companies because each has a relentless focus on customer service, an unwavering commitment to Internet commerce, and a smart, innovative management team."

 Product, at three years and 11 months from founding, two years and 11 months from launch: In June 1998, Amazon opens its music store, its first product line to expand beyond books.

 Product, at four years and four months from founding, three years and four months from launch: In November 1998, Amazon opens its third product line with the launch of its video store.
 It also opens a holiday gift store.